DanW-debug/MOVIA/README.md

 The "backend.py" file serves as the core of the backend infrastructure for the MOVIA project, enabling data processing and providing a web API for client applications to interact with.

+The "frontend.py" file contains the frontend code for the MOVIA project's user interface.
+It is responsible for creating a web-based application using the Streamlit library, interacting with the backend API, and displaying the results to the user.
+Let's walk through the main components of the file:

+    Importing libraries: The necessary libraries are imported, including Streamlit for building the user interface and making API requests, and the requests library for sending HTTP requests to the backend API.

+    API communication functions: Several functions are defined to communicate with the backend API and retrieve data.
+These functions use the requests library to send HTTP requests to the appropriate API endpoints.
+For example:
+        Functions like get_shoots_per_month and get_shoots_per_day send requests to endpoints that retrieve movie shoot counts per month and per day, respectively.
+        Other functions handle tasks such as retrieving title scores, actor details, director details, and recommended movies.

+    User interface creation: Using the Streamlit library, the user interface is built by defining interactive elements such as input fields, buttons, and text displays.
+These elements allow the user to input data or trigger actions.

+    Data retrieval and display: When the user interacts with the user interface elements, the corresponding functions for API communication are called to retrieve data from the backend API.
+The retrieved data is then displayed to the user using Streamlit's text or visualization components.

+    Error handling: The frontend code includes error handling logic to handle cases where the API requests fail or return errors.
+In such cases, appropriate error messages are displayed to the user using Streamlit's error display components.

+    Application execution: The main function main() is called to start the Streamlit application.
+This function defines the layout and behavior of the user interface.

+The "frontend.py" file serves as the user interface for the MOVIA project, allowing users to interact with the application and retrieve information from the backend API.
+It utilizes the Streamlit library to create a user-friendly and interactive experience.